 Their body shape enables them to move through their hosts’ feathers or fur.
 Though they do not have wings, they are excellent jumpers and that skill enables them to jump from one host to another.
 They have great legs designed for jumping - only the froghoppers can jump higher - and mouthparts designed for sucking blood.

 Flea Life Cycle

 The life cycle of a flea has four stages: egg, larva, pupa, and adult.
 The flea egg takes around two days to hatch.
 An adult female can lay as many as 40 eggs a day.
 The female adult lays her eggs on her host, most probably your pet, but these would fall off from the host, and the eggs will hatch on different parts of your house.

 After the eggs hatch, it becomes a larva.
 They are tiny and look like worms.
 This stage lasts for 5 days.
 It then gets into a cocoon, until they sense a host and then they become adult fleas.
 A fully developed flea will only emerge from the cocoon once it has a host it can jump on.
 A female flea, once it had its first blood meal, can lay eggs after 1 to 2 days of that meal.
 After laying the eggs, then the whole cycle begins again.

 Ways To Get Fleas

 Fleas lay eggs wherever your pets usually go to: in your garden, or on your carpet and furniture.
 Outdoors, they like to stay in shady, protected areas, basically, the places where your most likely stays.

-- Your pet’s beds should be washed regularly.
+Wash your pet’s beds regularly.
 Wash bedding with hot, soapy water.
 This will kill the fleas.